gowerc/diffdf/tests/testthat/_snaps/identify_column_order.md

            q         4             3
         -----------------------------------

-      There are columns in BASE that are not in COMPARE !!
+      There are columns in BASE that are not in COMPARE
-      All rows are shown in table below

         =========
          COLUMNS
         ---------
             y
         ---------

 ---